airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

         return await super().after_processed(exc_type, exc_val, exec_tb)
 ```

-These methods should be overwritten only in a Broker-level middlewares.
+These methods should be overwritten only in a broker-level middlewares.

 ```python
 Broker(middlewares=[MyMiddleware])
 ```

-In the other cases `on_receive` will be called at every subscriber filter function calling.
+In other cases, `on_receive` will be called at every subscriber filter function call.

 !!! tip
-    Please, always call `#!python super()` methods at the end of your function - this is important for correct errors processing
+    Please always call `#!python super()` methods at the end of your function; this is important for correct error processing.

-## Message consuming wrapper
+## Message Consuming Wrapper

-Also, using middlewares you are able to wrap consumer function calling directly.
+Also, using middlewares, you are able to wrap consumer function calls directly.

-In this case you need to specify `on_receive` and `after_processed` methods:
+In this case, you need to specify `on_receive` and `after_processed` methods:

 ``` python
 from typing import Optional